pingcap/docs-dm/en/faq.md

 This document collects the frequently asked questions (FAQs) about TiDB Data Migration (DM).

-## Does DM support replicating data from Alibaba RDS or other cloud databases?
+## Does DM support migrating data from Alibaba RDS or other cloud databases?

 Currently, DM only supports decoding the standard version of MySQL or MariaDB binlog.
 It has not been tested for Alibaba Cloud RDS or other cloud databases.
 If you are confirmed that its binlog is in standard format, then it is supported.